 - Individual donors of ecological gifts receive a non-refundable tax credit based on the full value of their donation, whereas corporate donors may make a deduction from their income for the value of their donation.
 In either case, the donation of an ecological gift is not subject to capital gains tax.
 The capital gains inclusion rate is zero and the donor receives a tax receipt for the total value of their donation.

 - Unlike other charitable gifts, there is no limit to the total value of ecogift donations eligible for the deduction or credit in a given year.
-Further, any unused portion of the donor's tax credit or deduction may be carried forward for up to five years, allowing donors to use the tax receipt over a total of six years.
+Further, any unused portion of the donor's tax credit or deduction may be carried forward for up to ten years, allowing donors to use the tax receipt over a total of eleven years.

 - As the appraised value of the property is peer-reviewed and certified by Environment Canada, you have added peace of mind in the event of an audit.